Why Diversity Matters

 Good Balance of Male and Female Students

-At College of the Holy Cross, the male to female student ratio is far above the national average of about 40:60 with a student body that is equally balanced.
+At College of the Holy Cross, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.

 Explore Male/Female Diversity at College of the Holy Cross

-If available, the chart below will include the male to female distribution among College of the Holy Cross' faculty, as well as students.
+If available, the chart below includes the male to female percentage among College of the Holy Cross' faculty, as well as students.

 Looking to attend a school where you can meet students from all over the U.S. and the world?

-We've caluclated the geographic diversity of each school by looking at where matriculated undergraduates lived before they came to this school.
+We've decided upon the geographic diversity of each school by looking at where matriculated undergraduates lived before they came to this school.

 The undergraduate student body is split among 34 states (may include Washington D.C.), as shown in the chart below.